-- Operating system-The source and target servers can be any operating system listed in the Core Double-Take requirements on page 20. - Operating system language-Your servers must be running the same Windows localized version.
-For example, if your source is running an English language version of Windows, your target must also be running an English language version of Windows.
-If your source is running a Japanese language version of Windows, your target must also be running a Japanese language version of Windows.
-This applies to all localized languages. - Source and target preparation-Uninstall any applications or operating system features that are not needed from both your source and target.
-For example, unused language packs will slow down failover since there are thousands of extra files that need to be examined.
-Ideally, your target should be as clean and simple a configuration as possible. - Source storage-If you will be enabling reverse protection, the source must have enough space to store, process, and apply the target's system state data.
-See the disk space requirements in Target compatibility on page 143 for details on the space requirements for various operating systems. - Storage Server Edition-If you are using Windows Storage Server Edition, you will need to check with your NAS vendor to verify if there are technical or license restrictions on failing over an image of a server to different hardware. - Microsoft Server Core 2008 R2 SP1, 2012, or 2012 R2-These operating systems are only supported in a matching Server Core to Server Core configuration.
-Additionally, DNS updates are not supported for Server Core servers. - Hyper-V servers-Full server protection of a Hyper-V server is not supported. - Network adapters-NIC teaming is not supported for full server protection. - DHCP-If your target server only supports DHCP, for example Windows Azure, keep in mind the following caveats. - You will be unable to reverse. - A target reboot may or may not cause a job error depending on if a new address is assigned by DHCP. - Do not disable the DHCP client service on the source.
-Otherwise, when failover occurs the DHCP client will not start and an IP address cannot be assigned. - NAT support-Full server jobs can support NAT environments only when reverse protection is disabled.
-Additionally, your NAT environment must be an IP-forwarding configuration with one to one port mappings.
-Port-forwarding is not supported.
-Also, only IPv4 is supported for NAT environments.
-Make sure you have added your servers to the Double-Take Console using the correct IP address.
-Review the NAT configuration table on page 43 in the Adding servers section before you start the job creation process. - Microsoft .NET Framework-Microsoft .NET Framework version 4.0 Update 3 or later is required on the source and target.
-(The full .NET 4.0.3 is required, not just the Client Profile.)
+- Source storage-If you will be enabling reverse protection, the source must have enough space to store, process, and apply the target's system state data.
+See the disk space requirements in Target compatibility on page 145 for details on the space requirements for various operating systems. - Storage Server Edition-If you are using Windows Storage Server Edition, you will need to check with your NAS vendor to verify if there are technical or license restrictions on failing over an image of a server to different hardware. - Microsoft Server Core 2008 R2 SP1, 2012, or 2012 R2-These operating systems are only supported in a matching Server Core to Server Core configuration.
+Additionally, DNS updates are not supported for Server Core servers. - Hyper-V servers-Full server protection of a Hyper-V server is not supported. - Network adapters-Microsoft NIC teaming for Windows 2012 is supported, however no third party NIC teaming solutions are supported. - DHCP-If your target server only supports DHCP, for example Windows Azure, keep in mind the following caveats. - You will be unable to reverse. - A target reboot may or may not cause a job error depending on if a new address is assigned by DHCP. - Do not disable the DHCP client service on the source.
+Otherwise, when failover occurs the DHCP client will not start and an IP address cannot be assigned. - Microsoft .NET Framework-Microsoft .NET Framework version 4.5.1 is required on the source and target.